 Supported by: STEAMhouse

-In the case of the Anglo Sikh Virtual Museum Project, the client wanted historic artefacts to be digitised and recreated as 3D models could be accessible via the internet.
-In addition to this they also wanted to explore the use of virtual reality headsets and augmented reality to enable a more immersive experience.
+In the case of the Anglo Sikh Virtual Museum Project, the client wanted historic artefacts to be digitised and recreated as 3D models that could be accessible via the internet.
+In addition to this, they also wanted to explore the use of virtual reality headsets and augmented reality to enable a more immersive experience.

 What did we do?

 The Anglo Sikh Virtual Museum project required us to create accurate representative 3D models of museum artefacts that could be easily experienced within a VR headset or via a mobile phone using augmented reality.

 Traditional methods of creating 3D models require the object to either be modelled by hand using CAD software or they can be 3D scanned.
 The first method takes a lot of effort and time to ensure that the object is accurate, the second method of using a 3d Scanner creates extremely complex 3d models which can not be used within a real time experience.
 In addition metallic artefacts can not be scanned easily because of their reflective nature which interferes with the scanning process.

 We requested test artefacts so that we could experiment and try various methods of digitising, converting and testing the results within VR environments and on mobile devices.

 Our process firstly involved understanding the most efficient ways of recording the object.
 We decided on a technique known as photogrammetry.
 This process allows you to take multiple photos of an object and use them to generate a 3D model.